 6. Seasonal Hotel or Resort Host Worker

-Yes, hospitality workers tend not to earn as much as civil engineers, but they also don’t need the same degree of schooling.
+Yes, hospitality workers tend not to earn as much as civil engineers.
+But they also don’t need the same degree of schooling.

 If you’re looking to change careers this very minute while you figure out what you want to do with your life, one option is working as a seasonal hospitality worker.
-Ski bums know the drill: You go and work for four to six months at a resort and don’t get paid much, but you get a laid-back lifestyle along with perks like free lift tickets.
+Ski bums know the drill: You go and work for four to six months at a ski resort and don’t get paid much, but you get a laid-back lifestyle along with perks like free lift tickets.

 Because the work is relatively undemanding, you can soul-search or attend school while you’re doing it.
 A friend of mine worked at a hotel for a few years while she finished her degree, then started an unrelated career elsewhere.